 TGbf editor: please revise the third paragraph as follows:

-The TX Flag is set to 1 to indicate a TX beam description or 0 to indicate an RX beam description.
+The TX Flag field indicates the type of a beam description.
+The TX Flag definitions are shown in Table 9-401u (TX Flag field definition).
 The indexing of the beams is separate for the RX and TX beams.

+Table 9-401u (TX Flag field definition)